 (4) Viewed without any knowledge of the alleged invention as claimed, do those differences constitute steps which would have been obvious to the person skilled in the art or do they require any degree of invention?

-This differs from the 'problem and solution' approach of the EPO, but neither approach provides an answer to the ultimate question of whether or not the claimed invention is obvious.
-Both are instead intended to put the court or tribunal in the correct frame of mind in which to answer such question.
-On those occasions on which it has considered the matter, the English Patents Court has not concluded that the two different approaches should result in any difference in outcome.18
+This differs from the 'problem and solution' approach of the EPO, but neither approach provides an answer to the ultimate question of whether the claimed invention is obvious.
+Both are instead intended to put the court or tribunal in the correct frame of mind in which to answer the question.
+On those occasions on which it has considered the matter, the English Patents Court has not concluded that the two different approaches should result in any difference in outcome.24

 As to insufficiency, the UK Supreme Court observed in Warner-Lambert Company LLC v.
-Generics (UK) Ltd (t/a Mylan) & Ors UKSC 56 at and that:
+Generics (UK) Ltd (t/a Mylan) & Ors25 (Warner-Lambert) at and that:

 English law diverges from this approach, although the divergence is more a question of labels than of substance.
 It distinguishes between so-called 'classical insufficiency' (where the skilled person is unable to perform the invention from the information disclosed in the specification) and so-called Biogen insufficiency (where the claim is said to be too broad, because it exceeds the disclosed contribution to the art).